-This proposal will have a less than significant impact on air quality.
+Considering the limited number of additional parcels and relatively low population density of the potential subdivision, this proposal will have a less than significant impact on air quality.
 Further, this proposal was reviewed by the San Joaquin Valley Unified Air Pollution Control District (Air District), which did not express any concerns related to the requested rezone or potential subdivision.